 Making sure your resume reflects who you are today is important.
 A reported 85% of applicants lie on their resume, don’t be one of them.
 But do make sure your education section is polished with your current major, GPA, and current involvement in extracurriculars.
 Make sure your work experience is fresh, and cut out the jobs you did like six years ago unless they’re relevant to the field you’re applying for.
 More importantly, know your resume front to back, so you’re prepared to answer questions about any job, schoolwork, or club you say you’re involved in.

 Know Your Skills and What Makes You Unique

-It may sound obvious, but showcasing your strong suits is imperative in a job interview.
+It may sound obvious, but showcasing your strong suits is imperative during a discovery call.
 But most importantly, frame your skills in a way that tells them they need you.
 For example, “I think my graphic design skills will benefit your company because visuals are a major part of marketing, which is your business.”
 Noting specific skills is also important.
 For example, “I am proficient in R programming language”.
 Don’t forget to show your individuality!
 Most companies go through hundreds of applicants for certain positions.
 Make sure you note things about yourself that will make them remember you, whatever that may be.